 - Poster Preferred – You would be willing to give a talk if asked.

 - Poster Only – You are not willing to give a talk.

 Notices of Acceptance

-After the reviewing process and after the abstracts are scheduled for the meeting, authors will be informed about the outcome of the reviewing process.
-All correspondence, including notification of abstract acceptance and details for poster and talk presentations, will be sent to the Corresponding Author (submitting author) via email.
+After the reviewing process and after the abstracts are scheduled for the meeting, the authors will be informed about the outcome of the reviewing process.
+All correspondence, including notification of abstract acceptance and details for poster and talk presentations, will be sent to the “corresponding author” (submitting author) via email.
 The corresponding author shall be responsible for informing all contributing authors of any related correspondence.

-All accepted abstracts will be printed in the meeting abstract booklet.
-All abstracts presented at the conference will be published in the online Journal of Vision.
+Titles and authors of all accepted abstracts (talks and posters) are included in the VSS Program.
+Full abstract text is included in the Abstracts Book.
+All abstracts presented at the conference are published in the online Journal of Vision.